European-XFEL/Karabo/doc/concepts/general_concepts.rst

-	While Karabo allows for specifying metric prefixes it does **not** take these into account in any calculations: whenever you retrieve a Karabo property it is converted to the programming languages native type, which has no notion of prefixes!
+	While Karabo allows for specifying metric prefixes it does **not** take these into account in any calculations: whenever you retrieve a Karabo property it is converted to the programming language's native type, which has no notion of prefixes!
 You can however use the *getPrefixFactor()* method to return a multiplicative factor depending on the assigned prefix.